Dun Carloway: Finds

 Excavation in the northeastern room found at least three peat-ovens used in the period 400–700.
 In this room were also a lot of pottery remains, as well as a fragment of a quern-stone and a collection of snail shells.
 The fireplaces contained no animal bones, which makes a domestic (preparing meals) use of the fires seem unlikely.
 A more industrial application is also unlikely because of the absence of tools that were used in making ironwork.
 Probably the northeastern room was only used for the manufacture of earthenware pots.

 Management

 Dun Carloway has been in state management since 1887 and is now owned by Historic Scotland.
 The visitor centre is operated by Urras nan Tursachan (The Standing Stones Trust).
+Currently the community owned visitor centre is operated by the Carlaway Estate Trust (Urras Oighreachd Chàrlabhaigh) who are fundraising to maintain & develop the visitor centre.